Deadly Storms And Tornadoes Sweep Through US

-A spokesperson for the emergency management agency in Tennessee, one of the states hardest hit by storms which have struck since Friday, confirmed seven weather-related fatalities to AFP.
+A spokesperson for the emergency management agency in Tennessee, one of the states hardest hit since the storms began Friday, confirmed seven weather-related fatalities.

+That came on top of 15 deaths reported in Arkansas, Mississippi and Alabama in the south, Indiana and Illinois in the Midwest, and Delaware in the mid-Atlantic.

-On Friday, the storm had sent multiple tornadoes — some of exceptional size and power — sweeping through Arkansas, including in the capital Little Rock, where they killed at least five people, the state’s governor said.
+The storm had sent multiple tornadoes — some of exceptional size and power — sweeping through Arkansas, where they killed at least five people, the state’s governor said.

 Daylight revealed extensive damage, with several homes torn apart, cars overturned, power lines toppled and trees ripped out of the ground.